skunne/pointcloudregistration/README.md

  (3) "Ensemble of Shape Functions for 3D Object Classification", Wohlkinger, Vincze, IEEE International Conference on Robotics and Biomimetics, 2011

+ (4) "A Path Following Algorithm for the Graph Matching Problem", Zaslavskiy, Bach, Vert, IEEE Transactions on Pattern Analysis and Machine Intelligence, 2009

+ (5) "An Algorithm for Quadratic Programming", Frank, Wolfe, Naval research logistics quarterly, 1956

- (4) "Random sample consensus: a paradigm for model fitting with applications to image analysis and automated cartography.", Fischler, Bolles,  Communications of the ACM, 1981
+ (6) "Random sample consensus: a paradigm for model fitting with applications to image analysis and automated cartography.", Fischler, Bolles,  Communications of the ACM, 1981

- (5) "A Method for Registration of 3-D Shapes", Besl, McKay, IEEE Trans.
+ (7) "A Method for Registration of 3-D Shapes", Besl, McKay, IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., 1992

- (6) "Object modeling by registration of multiple range images", Chen, Medioni, 1991
+ (8) "Object modeling by registration of multiple range images", Chen, Medioni, 1991